British Royal Family

 Prince Andrew, Duke of York

 Born: 19 February 1960 Consort: Sarah, Duchess of York (née Ferguson) (1986—1996) Flew helicopters in the Royal Navy, served in combat in the Falklands War, and was generally a career officer to the boot.
 Had his own share of tabloid trouble thanks to his marriage and divorce of Sarah Ferguson.
-Sadly for those looking for scandal, the separation and divorce was amicable, the two are apparently still friends (and actually live beside each other), and share custody of the two daughters, Beatrice and Eugenie.
+Sadly for those looking for scandal, the separation and divorce was amicable, the two are apparently still friends (and actually live beside each other), and shared custody of the two daughters, Beatrice and Eugenie, until they came of age.
 The two pulled off an unbelievable transformation from tabloid fodder to Model Divorced Couple.
 Sarah, Duchess of York, would return to the spotlight in 2010 after being caught attempting to sell access to her ex-husband.
 Princesses Beatrice and Eugenie win the "Craziest Headgear Award" at every royal wedding (with Beatrice definitely winning◊ at Will and Kate's).
-Born 2nd in line for the throne (displacing his elder sister, Princess Anne, under male-preference primogeniture in place at the time), he is presently fifth, behind Prince Charles and all of his descendants.
-Andrew has no sons, which means that he will likely continue the peculiar trend of each Duke of York since Edward IV either dying without an heir (as has happened four times - five if Andrew continues the pattern), or having their titles merged into the crown upon acceding the throne (as has happened five times - with Henry VIII, Charles I, James II, George V, and George VI) before passing them on.
-The title Duke of York, due to having not been inherited since 1460, is traditionally awarded to the second son of the Sovereign, but as it is held for life, it is likely that Charles will predecease Andrew (who is 12 years younger) and will therefore not be able to create his second son (Prince Harry) the Duke of York (male-line descendants of monarchs get their ducal titles upon marriagenote ).
+Born 2nd in line for the throne (displacing his elder sister, Princess Anne, under male-preference primogeniture in place at the time), he is presently sixth, behind Prince Charles and all of his descendants.
+Andrew has no sons, which means that he will likely continue the peculiar trend of each Duke of York since Edward IV either dying without a male heir (as has happened four times - five if Andrew continues the pattern, which seems likely as he's already in late middle age and hasn't shown any interest in remarrying), or having their titles merged into the crown upon acceding the throne (as has happened five times - with Henry VIII, Charles I, James II, George V, and George VI) before passing them on.
+The title Duke of York, due to having not been inherited since 1460, is traditionally awarded to the second son of the Sovereign, but as it is a lifelong title,note it is likely that Charles will predecease Andrew (who is 12 years younger) and will therefore not be able to create his second son (Prince Harry) the Duke of York (male-line descendants of living monarchs get their ducal titles upon marriagenote and get to pass them on to their eldest sons).
 Therefore, the person who is likeliest to hold the title next is Prince William's second son, assuming he has one.

 Prince Edward, Earl of Wessex